By

-Posted 13 hours ago
+Posted 9 months ago

 Thu 21 Aug, 2025 09:08 AM

-Where to do your food shop, near campus or LSE halls
+Where to do your food shop near campus or LSE halls:

 Lidl

 The go-to supermarket for low prices and great deals all year round.
-Lidl offers a wide range of affordable products, with new offers and a rotating selection of seasonal and limited-time stock each week.
-The in-store bakery is a standout, and if you sign up for the Lidl Plus App (free to download), you’ll get a free sweet treat when you spend £10 each month, plus extra coupons and discounts.
+Lidle offers a wide range of affordable products, with new offers and a rotating selection of seasonal and limited-time stock each week.
+The in-store bakery is a standout, and if you sign up for the Lidl Plus App (free to download), you'll get a free sweet treat when you spend £10 each month, plus extra discounts.

 Tesco

-One of the most popular supermarket chains in the UK, Tesco is everywhere in London.
-In terms of prices, Tesco is mid-range, but if you’re looking for a great bargain, food with shorter dates tends to be reduced towards the end of the day.
+One of the most popular supermarket chains in the UK, Tesco, is everywhere in London.
+In terms of prices, Tesco is mid-range, but if you're looking for a great bargain, food with shorter dates tends to be reduced towards the end of the day.

-Most Tesco Express stores are small, but well-stocked with essentials, so great for picking up a few things or a meal deal.
+Most Tesco Express stores are small, but well-stocked with essentials, so it's great for picking up a few things or a meal deal.
 If you want a larger range of products to choose from, there are bigger superstores further out of central London.

 Sainsburys